raafik980/raafik980.github.io/_posts/2023-07-26-correlation-time-from-md.md

 \sigma_{\overline{A}}^2 = \langle(\overline{A} - \langle{A}\rangle)^2 \rangle
 $$

 As the simulation time increases (or at the limit of ${t_{tot} \to \infty}$), the variance associated with the real ensemble average should approach zero.
 Another important feature of such ensemble averages is that they are time-independent.
 This means that the ensemble average of the variable $A$ at a time $\tau$ is the same as the ensemble average of the variable $A$ at time $\tau + t$.
 However, this is not the case for the average values computed from MD trajectories.
-A time autocorrelation function can be defined to quantify the correlation between the variable $A$ at time $\tau$ and $\tau + t$.
+Within that context, a **time autocorrelation function** can be defined to quantify the correlation between the variable $A$ at time $\tau$ and $\tau + t$.

 # Time Auto-correlation Function for the Variable $A$